nanocrypteth-max/Shillit-Generator-UI/README.md

-# SHILL://GEN — React UI
+# SHILLIT AI — React UI

 Vite + React + TypeScript frontend for the `POST /api/generate` backend.
 The API endpoint is configurable in one place, so you just point it at your BE.